scds/text-analysis-2/object.md

 You can, of course, omit some of the values from your `print` request if you would like to speed up the process.

+If you would like to see the full list of entities, type the following command in the console:

+`
+print(nlp.pipe_labels['ner'])
+`

+It will return a list of 18

+`['CARDINAL', 'DATE', 'EVENT', 'FAC', 'GPE', 'LANGUAGE', 'LAW', 'LOC', 'MONEY', 'NORP', 'ORDINAL', 'ORG', 'PERCENT', 'PERSON', 'PRODUCT', 'QUANTITY', 'TIME', 'WORK_OF_ART']`

+If you wouldlike
 We can print named entities, but the output is not particularly user-friendly.
 Our next step is to visualize the entities.